 “I’m stronger than you now, Tentatio.
 You can’t stop me,” I say arrogantly, which is my first mistake.
 By assuming the power is my own, I weaken myself, but not enough for him to stop me from climbing the steps.

 I don’t look down, but I can feel the warmth in my hands that indicate they are glowing with power.
-As I draw nearer to my enemy, the warmth moves up my arms, towards my shoulders.
+As I push nearer the warmth moves up my arms, towards my shoulders.
 A strange glow appears around Tentatio, but I know it’s from the power growing in me.
 This has only happened to me one other time, but I was too young to understand what it was, and it ultimately blocked my memories of who I was for months.
 I’d also had my eyes closed the whole time back then and was unable to see just how much brighter everything looked as this power consumes me.
 I don’t try to control it like I have the past six years.
 This time I want it to destroy everything around me.
-The hell mount must be destroyed one way or another.
+The hell mount must be destroyed; and Tentatio with it.

 “Give me the key,” I demand as I stand over Tentatio’s trembling body cowering below me.

 “No,” he refuses stubbornly.